-“The vaginal area can feel painful or sore in the immediate period after childbirth,” says Dr Elneil.
-“This usually improves within 6-12 weeks after the birth.
-We always recommend pelvic floor exercises to help make the situation better in this case, too.”
+"The vaginal area can feel painful or sore in the immediate period after childbirth," says Dr Elneil.
+"This usually improves within 6 to 12 weeks after the birth.
+We always recommend pelvic floor exercises to help make the situation better in this case, too."

 If you're worried about how your stitches are healing, talk to your health visitor or GP – this is especially important if you have a lot of pain or discomfort, or you notice a smell.

 Depending on the size of the wound, you might have a scar when the tear or cut is healed.

 There's no right or wrong time to start having sex again after you've had a baby.
 Don't rush into it.
 If sex hurts, it won't be pleasurable.
 If your vagina feels dry, try a lubricant during sex to see if that helps.

 If you have discomfort around your perineum, it might be worth your health visitor or GP having a look to check it's healing in the right way.

 It's not unusual to feel less like having sex than you used to – you've given birth, you're looking after a tiny baby, and you're probably feeling very tired.

 It's important to talk about this with your partner, rather than just avoiding sex.
 If you both know what the situation is, you can deal with it together.

 If you continue to feel pain during sex, talk to your GP.